lipemat/go-live-update-urls/readme.txt

 == Frequently Asked Questions ==

+= Not all URLs are updating? =

+The most common issue when running this plugin is putting a `/` at the end of the domain.
+For example `http://domain.com/`.
+Some sites have the domain stored within the database without the trailing `/` and will not update everything in this way.

+If you are seeing some but not all URLs updating when running the plugin, give it a try without the `/`.
+For example `http://domain.com`.

 = Where do you use this plugin? =

 Under the Tools menu in the dashboard there will be a "Go Live" link.